Community health and policy

 Here at Imperial, we’re working hard to improve the health and wellbeing of individuals and families through prevention, intervention and policy.
 To achieve this, our researchers are investigating how social and environmental factors interact with genetics and physiology in the development of disease.

-Sharing research findings informs government policymaking around health and gives people information to them make better choices when it comes to their health and their family’s health.
+Sharing research findings informs government policymaking around health and gives people information to help them make better choices when it comes to their health and their family’s health.

 Making an impact in cities globally